-Watch for fixed production costs when increasing acres
+Watch fixed costs when increasing acres - Farm Credit Canada

 An expansion of your seeded acreage can create more problems than anticipated.
 If not managed properly, relatively small expansions can decrease a farm’s profitability.